DataCurationNetwork/data-primers/OpenRefine Primer/openrefine.md

 2. Ask researcher(s) if participants will be notified about their data being shared

-3.If there’s discomfort about sharing data in its current state and/or it does not meet your institution's requirements, reserve the right not to publish.
+3. If there’s discomfort about sharing data in its current state and/or it does not meet your institution's requirements, reserve the right not to publish.

 4. Ask researcher(s) if there are limitations to how data could/should be used to include in the documentation.